arangodb/docs/3.6/aql/execution-and-performance-optimizer.md

   via *RemoteNode*s.
 The data servers themselves might again pull further data from the coordinator, and thus might also employ *RemoteNode*s.
 So, all of the above cluster relevant nodes will be accompanied by a *RemoteNode*.

+- **ScatterNode**:
+  used on a coordinator to fan-out data to one or multiple shards.

+- **SingleRemoteOperationNode**:
+  used on a coordinator to directly work with a single document on a DB-Server that was referenced by its `_key`.

 List of optimizer rules
 -----------------------